Balaatchayar/Maintenance-Portal/README.md

 # Maintenance Portal (PM)

-A portal for maintenance engineers to track and manage equipment notifications, work orders, and maintenance history, ensuring machines in the plant run smoothly.
+Developed using Flutter, this mobile-friendly portal connects maintenance engineers to SAP systems for viewing notifications, work orders, and maintenance activities in real-time.

 ## UI Frontend